PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-19-postgres-schemas.md

   teaser: /assets/teasers/using-schemas.jpg
 ---

-This hands-on tutorial demonstrates how to organize the data and objects you create with *schemas*, a useful technique for storing a collection of learning resources in a single database.
+This hands-on tutorial demonstrates how to use *schemas* to organize data and objects you create, a useful technique for storing a collection of learning resources in a single database.

 {% capture requirements %}
 :wrench: Requirements: You should know how to create a new database and connect to it with psql.